vijethabv/image_processinglab/README.md

 output:
 ![image](https://user-images.githubusercontent.com/72559755/104432663-3dd5ed80-55af-11eb-9d17-9acd29b68ce7.png)

-4.Convert color image into gray and binary image. import cv2 img = cv2.imread("nature1.png")
+4.Convert color image into grayscale and binary image. grayscale image:Grayscale is a range of monochromatic shades from black to white.
+Therefore, a grayscale image contains only shades of gray and no color. binary image: A binary image is the type of image where each pixel is black opr white/pixel 0 or 1.here 0 represent white pixel.
+A method called threshold() is used to convert grayscale images to binary image.

+import cv2
+img = cv2.imread("nature1.png")
 grey=cv2.cvtColor(img,cv2.COLOR_BGR2GRAY)